Kysic/webdavFileTree/README.md

 # WebDAVFileTree
-Pure javascript lib able to display the content of a remote webdav directory on a html page, and upload or delete files.
+html and javascript application able to display the content of a remote webdav directory on a html page, and upload or delete files.

 ## Description